In 2016, Dr Laura White of New Mexico State University approached us to design a faculty-led program based on equine management and operations.

 “Not only is this program great for gaining knowledge of other aspects of the equine industry, but you bond with a group of other students, as well as make valuable contacts in the industry for your future.” – Mariama, Animal Science Major

-If you’re interested in a faculty-led program customized to you and your students, please get in touch.
+If you’re interested in a faculty-led program customised to you and your students, please get in touch.